 Biomonitoring Laboratory - Developing Capabilities for Analyzing Environmental Pollutants in Human Biosamples

-Developing local capabilities to measure environmental pollutants in human biosamples will not only provide information on exposure levels of the Israeli population, but will also reduce the dependence of those conducting biomonitoring studies on the costly analyses performed in laboratories abroad.
-Development of these capabilities is accompanied by an International Scientific Advisory Committee, including:
+Developing local capabilities to measure environmental pollutants in human biosamples not only provides information on exposure levels of the Israeli population, but also reduces the dependence of those conducting local biomonitoring studies on the costly analyses performed in laboratories abroad.

 Scientific Advisory Committee’s Visit

 Dr. Efrat Rorman – Head of the Laboratory

 69 Ben Zvi St., P.O.
 Box 8255, Tel Aviv-Yafo, 6108401, Israel